TwP/pixelbot/README.md

 You're in luck!

-When running on an architecture other than `linux-arm` (the RaspberryPi architecture), a fake LEDs class is used to simulate the neopixels.
+When running on an architecture other than `linux-arm` (the RaspberryPi architecture), a fake LEDs class is used to simulate the NeoPixels.
 This set of fake LEDs is provided by the [pixel_pi](https://github.com/TwP/pixel_pi) gem, and the fake LEDs are automatically used where needed.

 The fake LEDs are displayed in the terminal using a UTF-8 fisheye "◉" character, and the fake LEDs are colorized using the [rainbow]() gem.
 So you can work with the LEDs even when a Raspberry PI is not handy.